jawahar-shazab/docs/docs/api.md

 GET /v1/detectorConfigs/
 ```

-Retrieves a list of all detector configurations.
+This API retrieves a list of all detector configurations in the system, offering an overview of the various detector setups defined for different monitoring and detection requirements.

 #### 3. Get Detectors by ROI References